Sparky81/AlphaOS/README.md

 >  Matthew Carey, as a way to experiment with our knowledge in the different
 >  programming languages, like Assembly, C, and C++.
 It currently is in the
 >  very early stages of development and does not have a bootloader yet that
 >  works with a disk.
-This will change in the coming months, as we will
->  create our own bootloader, and allow the usage of grub with it as well.

   To build the kernel:
 ======================